 Alarm verification can be used only on zones 1 through 3.
 Two-wire smoke detectors alone should be installed on all verified zones.
 After detecting a smoke detector activation on a verified zone, the panel removes power from all zones for six seconds, resetting all 2-wire smoke detectors and normally open devices on nonverified zones.
-If no short is detected, a 12 second retard period allows detectors to stabilize.
-During the retard/reset period of 18 seconds, subsequent alarms by the same initiating zone are ignored.
+A subsequent 12 second retard period allows detectors to stabilize.
+During the combined retard/reset period of 18 seconds, alarms by the same initiating zone are ignored.
 An alarm detected on any other zone, during the retard period, will cause immediate verified alarms.
 A subsequent alarm on the initiating zone occurring within the confirmation time will cause a verified alarm on the verified zone.